telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 The preconfigured browser capturing is a feature that allows you to capture traffic from a specific browser instance.
 Currently, Fiddler Everywhere supports preconfigured browser capturing only for Chromium browsers.

-The feature is useful when you need to capture browser traffic, but your environment doesn't allow you to change the system proxy or install and trust root certificates.
-It also solves the compatibility issues with VPN and third-party security tools, which modify the system proxy.
+The feature is useful when capturing browser traffic, but your environment doesn't allow you to change the system proxy or install and trust root certificates.
+It also solves compatibility issues with VPN and third-party security tools, which modify the system proxy.
 Additionally, it allows you to focus your capturing on a sandboxed browser instance and prevent capturing other system traffic.

 To start the preconfigured browser capturing with Fiddler Everywhere: